History of the Jews in Croatia: Early Middle Ages

 One of the oldest written sources, which could indicate the presence of Jews on Croatian territory, comes from the letter of the vizier Hasdai ibn Shaprut, which was sent to King Joseph of the Khazars.
 This letter from the 10th century refers to the "King of the Gebalim - Slavs", see the article Miholjanec, whose country borders the country of the Hungarians.
 The King sent a delegation, which included "Mar (Aramaic:"Lord") Shaul and Mar Joseph", to the Caliph Abd-ar-Rahman III of Córdoba.
 Delegates reported that mar Hisdai Amram came to the Khazar king's palace from the country where the "Gebalim" lived.
 In Hebrew "gebal" means "mountain".
 Hungarian sources reported, that a vineyard near Miholjanec was named "master of the mountain".
 Croatia is also represented as a country of "Gebalim" in a letter of Bishop Gauderich addressed to Anastasius as a co-author of the legend of Cherson in the 9th century.

 Late Middle Ages

 The Jewish communities of Croatia flourished in the 13th and 14th centuries, with the communities enjoying prosperity and peaceful relations with their Croatian neighbors.

 This ended in 1456, when Jews, along with most non-Catholic Croats, were forced out.
 There followed 200 years where there are no records of Jews in Croatia.
 In those 200 years Jews from Croatia were usually on diplomatic missions to Bosnia on behalf of the Republic of Venice.

 Arrival of the Spanish Refugees

 The 15th century saw increasing persecution of Jews in areas of Spain retaken in the Reconquista.
 From 1492 onward, Jewish refugees fleeing the Spanish and Portuguese Inquisitions arrived in Ottoman territories, including the Balkan provinces of Macedonia and Bosnia.
 Some of these refugees found their way to Croatia, in particular to Split and Dubrovnik, on the Dalmatian coast.

+In 1622, a blood libel case emerged in Dubrovnik (then Ragusa), when a Christian girl was found murdered in the home of a woman who was deemed mentally unstable.
+The woman claimed that Isaac Jeshurun, a Sephardic Jew, had persuaded her to commit the murder for ritual purposes.
+Jeshurun was initially given a severe sentence, but after three years, his sentence was commuted, an outcome viewed as miraculous by the Jewish community.